-These are the best Cricket Wireless phones currently available in April 2021!
+These are the Best Cricket Wireless phones to buy in Summer 2021: Samsung, Apple, and more!

 Navigate this guide:

 - Best Overall: Apple iPhone SE

 - Best High-End (iOS): Apple iPhone 12 Pro Max

 - Best High-End (Android): Samsung Galaxy S20 FE

 The iPhone SE tops our list of the best overall phone on Cricket Wireless purely from a price-to-performance scenario.
 Essentially an iPhone 8 body with iPhone 11 internals, it’s more than powerful enough for anyone (that Apple A13 Bionic holds up very well even today), and its relatively small size has proven popular for those who dislike the trend of large phones.